vmware-archive/gpdb-sandbox-tutorials/README.md

 	 - Managment URLs
 	 - IP address for SSH Connection

-Interacting with the Sandbox via a new terminal is preferable, as it makes many of the operation simpler.
+Interacting with the Sandbox via a new terminal is preferable, as it makes many of the operations simpler.

 This tutorial is based on a freely-available datasets with statistics from the 2013 NFL Football Season.